 - 1) A.S.
 Executive Director

 - 2) A.S.
 Committee on Committees Chair

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Attorney General

 - 5) A.S.
 President

 - 6) A.S.
 Internal Vice President

-- C) Selection and Term of Office:

-- 1) The Chairperson and Vice-Chairperson, shall be nominated by the A.S.
+1) The Chairperson and Vice-Chairperson, shall be recommended by the A.S.
+Committee on Committees, then nominated by the A.S.
 President and approved by the Legislative Council for a term of one (1) academic year.
 The Legislative Council Representatives shall be nominated by the Internal Vice President.

-- D) Duties and Powers of Executive Committee:
+D) Duties and Powers of Executive Committee:

-- 1) Chairperson:

-- a) Presides over all Executive Committee meetings.

-- b) Formulates the operating budget and presents it to A.S.
-Finance Board.

-- c) Formulates the agenda for each Executive Committee meeting.

-- d) Attends at least two (2) non-consecutive Legislative Council meetings per month to report on the committee's action.
+- 1) Chairperson: - a) Presides over all Executive Committee meetings. - b) Formulates the operating budget and presents it to A.S.
+Finance Board. - c) Formulates the agenda for each Executive Committee meeting. - d) Attends at least two (2) non-consecutive Legislative Council meetings per month to report on the committee's action. - e) Shall attend all BCC Chair Council Meetings.

-- 2) The Vice-Chairperson:
+2) The Vice-Chairperson:

-- a) Fulfills the duties of the Chair if the Chair is unable to do so.

-- b) Responsible for the keeping and submission of all minutes when a secretary is not available.
+- a) Fulfills the duties of the Chair if the Chair is unable to do so. - b) Responsible for the keeping and submission of all minutes.

+3) External Director:

-- 3) Events Coordinator: - a) Attend all ASIAC meetings - b) Publicizes events via radio, print, and Internet media. - c) Organize at least one (1) event per quarter
+- a) Attend all ASIAC meetings - b) Publicizes events via radio, print, and Internet media. - c) Organize at least one (1) event per quarter